 At 6 g of protein per serving, millet is a good choice to help vegetarians meet their protein needs.
-It's gluten-free, so celiac sufferers can indulge without fear of intestinal damage, and according to the USDA Nutrient Data Laboratory, its magnesium, phosphorus, potassium and lutein content make it nutritious.
-If you suffer from frequent bowel trouble, including millet as a regular part of your diet may help keep your digestive system running smoothly.
+It's gluten-free, so people with celiac can consume without fear of intestinal damage, and according to the USDA Nutrient Data Laboratory, its magnesium, phosphorus, potassium and lutein content make it nutritious.
+If you have frequent bowel trouble, including millet as a regular part of your diet may help keep your digestive system running smoothly.

 Video of the Day